Blog

 However, if customers vary significantly in their preferences, behaviors, and needs, a personalized approach may be more effective in meeting individual expectations.
 Businesses offering highly customizable or complex products or services may require a more personalized approach.
 Similarly, in industries where customers expect a high degree of personalization, such as ecommerce or online content streaming, you may need personalize to remain competitive.

 Companies focused on driving topline growth and expanding their market reach may prioritize segmentation to identify and effectively target lucrative customer segments.
-In contrast, companies seeking to enhance customer engagement, loyalty, and lifetime value may prioritize personalization to deliver tailored experiences and foster stronger customer relationships.
+In contrast, companies seeking to enhance customer engagement, loyalty, and customer lifetime value may prioritize personalization to deliver tailored experiences and foster stronger customer relationships.

 Compared to segmentation, personalization often requires more resources, including advanced analytics capabilities, sophisticated algorithms, and technology infrastructure.
 Therefore, companies must assess their capabilities and resource constraints when deciding between the two approaches.